Best Winter Country Sticks

 Chilly winter days mean different things to different people.
 While some love cuddling in front of a fireplace, enjoying the feeling of being snowed in, some of us can't wait to get wrapped up in warm clothes, step outside and go for a long walk in the countryside.
 If you are a hiker who can't imagine staying in for months on end, you know how important it is to use proper gear when walking in the snow.

 Whether you use a walking stick throughout the year, or only need an extra hand when the ground gets really slippery, our list of Best Winter Country Sticks is here to inspire you in your search for the perfect hiking companion.
-With so many great country sticks to choose from, it's hard to know exactly what you need, so here are our top tips and suggestions:
+Take a look below at our best sticks this year.

 Chestnut Bark Hiking Staff

-This traditional staff features a special rubber-spike ferrule, making it suitable for both hard and soft surfaces.
+This traditional staff features a handy compass in the top, making it useful for a good hike in more ways than one.
 The classic staff shape makes it comfortable to grip, while the wrist strap makes it perfect for any serious hiker.
-If you are looking for an attractive, natural-looking staff with all the features of the best winter country sticks at a very affordable price, the Chestnut Bark Hiking Staff is here just for you.
+If you are looking for an attractive, natural-looking staff with all the features of the best winter country sticks at a very affordable price, the Chestnut Bark Walking Staff with Compass is here just for you.

 Staghorn Three-Section Hazel Thumbstick